mmuller88/mmblog/content/First-Week-Object/index.md

 Hello.

-In this article I briefly summarize the first week at [OBJECT] (https://www.object.ch).
+In this article I briefly summarize the first week at [OBJECT](https://www.object.ch).
 For me myself this belongs to North.
 On the one hand I practice writing articles and on the other hand serves as a reflection on the previous days.
 As they say, my dream job as a software engineer is so important.
 This art of blog post may need to be understood better.
 I hope you heard.

 # Day 1 onboarding